 Granted, you don’t have to be an absolute master at every item on that extensive skills list to become a software engineer, but a good command of most of them will tip the odds in your favor.
 The more of them you have in your toolbox, the better.

-How to Become a Software Engineer: Steps to Become a Software Engineer
+How to Become a Software Engineer: Software Engineer Roadmap

 Here are the steps to take to become a software engineer: